th2-net/th2-crawler/README.md

 **sessionAliases: [alias1, alias2]** - aliases that Crawler will search messages by.

+## Configuration update instructions

+In order to update **sessionAliases** property, you will need to update the version and/or the name of the data-processor that Crawler is currently sending messages to.
+Remember that after the update Crawler will start collecting messages from **from** time, not from the time it has ended working before the restart.

 ## Example of infra-schema

 schema component description example (crawler.yml):